 We already mentioned the printables, but we love them so much we thought we would refer them again.
 These printables are fantastic formative assessments, pencil control practice, and even great for substitute lesson plans.
 They bridge the online exercise to offscreen activities.

 Help your students

 When the students log on to the virtual classroom, a lot is going on.
 The virtual classroom can be overwhelming.
-It would help if you took the time to teach the kids how to navigate through the virtual classroom.
+It would help if you took the time to teach the kids how to navigate the virtual classroom.
 Also, students will become easily distracted by all the choices, so you want to keep them on track is essential.
-Many websites and programs assign learning plans based on student performance; it would be nice if ABCmouse were the same way.
+Many websites and programs assign learning plans based on student performance; it would be nice if ABCmouse were the same.
 Children can access ABCmouse at home once their parents create an account; however, they can only access what the teacher assigns.
 Students will need a paid subscription if parents want to obtain all of the content.

-Our ABCmouse review is overall positive and it is worth a try.
-The ABCmouse site is one of the best supplemental resources for teaching kids a strong foundation in academics at school and at home.
+Our ABCmouse review is overall positive, and it is worth a try.
+The ABCmouse site is one of the best supplemental resources for teaching kids a strong foundation in academics at school and home.
 Kids will learn to read, add, and subtract, and they will have fun doing it.
 If you teach students ages 8-13, try ABCmouse’s counterpart Adventure Academy.
 It is very similar to ABCmouse but for older students.
 As a new school year begins, step out of your routine, and sign up for a free subscription for teachers.
 Then, add ABC mouse to your lesson plans.
 We know you won’t regret it!